dschrempf/skeria/README.md

 ### Changes and enhancements from the Hyde and Hyde-X theme

 * Category labels and lists.
-* Client-side syntax highlighting through [Prism.js](https://prismjs.com/).
-  Please feel free to use a custom [configuration of Prism](static/js/prism.js) and [css of Prism](static/css/prism.css) if you use special programming languages.
 * No Google Analytics.
 * Privacy statement and policy (check out [Iubenda](https://www.iubenda.com/en/)).
 * Cookie consent message/warning (see [CookieConsent](https://cookieconsent.insites.com/))